 Tannis Nielsen is a Metis of Cree, Sohto and Danish descent.
 As a practicing professional Indigenous artist and academic, Tannis has focused her research interests upon the examinations of an anti-colonial, Fourth World / Indigenous paradigm, as well as the Western / Euro-centric paradigm, Tannis locates herself within the praxis of a critical method of instruction that places emphasis towards the ideas of political, cultural, spiritual, social and environmental justice.
 As an artist Tannis has exhibited her works at such galleries as the Glenbow Museum in Calgary and has co-curated exhibitions such as the Enacting Emancipation show at A-Space Gallery, with Vicky Moufawad Paul.
 Tannis has also written a number of articles on arts and culture, some of which include "Re-materializing the Matriarchy" and "The Conundrum of Critical pedagogy in Community Arts Education" for Spirit Magazine.

-Aimee is the graphic designer and event photographer for MUSKRAT Magazine.
-She is self-identified Métis who lives and works in Toronto and enjoys playing with shapes and colours.
+Aimee is the online content coordinator and graphic designer for MUSKRAT Magazine.
+She is a first generation Canadian with Indigenous roots in the Caribbean.
+Aimee lives and works in Toronto and enjoys playing with shapes and colours.

 Alan Ojiig Corbiere, Bne doodem (The ferocious and predatory Ruffed Grouse clan), is an Anishinaabe from M'Chigeeng First Nation on Manitoulin Island.
 He was educated on the reserve and then attended the University of Toronto for a Bachelor of Science; from there he went on to study at York University and earned his Masters of Environmental Studies.
 During his masters studies he focused on Anishinaabe narrative and Anishinaabe language revitalization.
 Mr. Corbiere has studied the Ojibwe language for many years and has attained some measure of fluency.
 For five years he served as the Executive Director at the Ojibwe Cultural Foundation in M'Chigeeng, a role which also encompassed acting as curator and historian.
 Currently he is the Anishinaabemowin Revitalization Program Coordinator at M'Chigeeng First Nation.